 Design Your Moment

-Quick Styling Checklist (Pin This)
+Quick Styling Checklist

-- Layer textiles: towels, runners, rug.
+- Layer textiles: towels, runners, and a soft rug.

 - Pick a neutral palette and stick to it.